DZakh/rescript-schema/README.md

 Also, it has declarative API allowing you to use **rescript-struct** as a building block for other tools, such as:

+- [rescript-envsafe](https://github.com/DZakh/rescript-envsafe) - Makes sure you don't accidentally deploy apps with missing or invalid environment variables
-- [ReScript JSON Schema](https://github.com/DZakh/rescript-json-schema) - Typesafe JSON schema for ReScript
+- [rescript-json-schema](https://github.com/DZakh/rescript-json-schema) - Typesafe JSON schema for ReScript

 ## Installation